Trust / Office Technology / 1960s-2000s

 Most companies would love to have their brand become the default public shorthand for a category.
 Xerox shows why that success has a cost.
 Once the market starts treating the brand name as the generic word for the activity itself, awareness stops being the only issue.
 Trademark discipline, language discipline, and business repositioning all become strategic work.

 That makes Xerox more interesting than a simple fame story.
-The company did not only build recognition.
+The company did not merely build recognition.
 It had to manage the consequences of recognition becoming too broad, too casual, and too detached from the legal and commercial meaning of the mark.

 When The Brand Became The Category